 There are numerous benefits of having a pet accompany you through your recovery:

 They Provide Unconditional Love: Their love knows no bounds.
 If you show kindness to them, they will repay you with their acceptance and love.
-No matter what wrongdoings you may have done in your past, they won’t judge you or criticize you.
+No matter what wrongdoings you may have done in your past, they won’t judge or criticize you.
 Patients undergoing recovery from substance abuse or alcoholism may feel as if they are not worthy of another chance.
 Pets can provide social support and are there to make you feel wanted, loved, and needed again.
 They can provide a great source of happiness with their playful and affectionate nature.
-These can help trigger the release of oxytocin, which helps patients reduce symptoms related to anxiety by reducing the cortisol hormone associated with stress.
+These can help trigger the release of oxytocin, which helps patients reduce anxiety-related symptoms by reducing the cortisol hormone associated with stress.

-They can Keep you Active: Animals, especially dogs, require an active lifestyle.
+They can keep you Active: Animals, especially dogs, require an active lifestyle.
 Exercising can help patients keep their focus away from the urge of their cravings or their withdrawal symptoms.
 Research also shows that exercising helps release endorphins, dopamine, serotonin, and adrenaline which can improve your mood and balance your emotions.
 Exercising also helps your body feel more calm and relaxed.

-They Promote Responsibility: Owning a pet is a great responsibility that an individual must seriously consider before getting one.
-You may see your pet as just part of your world, but they see you as their whole world.
+They Promote Responsibility: Owning a pet is a great responsibility that an individual must consider before getting one.
+You may see your pet as part of your world, but they see you as their whole world.
 Their well-being will depend on you and your choices.
 Owning a pet can give patients a sense of responsibility and self-esteem and help encourage them to be sober and drug-free.
-They will see the importance and impact of supporting and caring for another living being while being sober and clean.
+They will see the importance and impact of supporting and caring for another living being while staying sober and clean.

 What are the Best Pets for Patients Who are Undergoing Recovery?

 Different pets have different kinds of characteristics that make them useful in mental and physical treatments.
-Patients must keep in mind the choosing the best pets to help them must be taken seriously.
+Patients must keep in mind that choosing the best pets to help them must be taken seriously.
 Not all pets are the same.
 They have different needs that must still be provided for their well-being.
 It is a great responsibility that also rewards you with great benefits.

 The most popular pets used for recovery are dogs and cats.
 Dogs are undoubtedly man’s best friend.
 They are the most popular among the best pets for recovery.
 They are loyal and compassionate.
 Their playful nature and the need for regular exercise promote an active lifestyle for the patients.
-Cats are the second most frequently used pet for animal treatments and best pets for recovery.
-Like dogs, they provide affection, although these pets do not require a much rigorous exercise as dogs, they need physical activity through playtime with you.
+Cats are the second most frequently used pet for animal treatments and the best pets for recovery.
+Like dogs, they provide affection; although these pets do not require as much rigorous exercise as dogs, they need physical activity through playtime with you.

 Here are those pets plus some of the other best pets that can help an individual on their journey to recovery:

 Small pets such as insects, fishes, and reptiles provide fewer interactions because of their limited ability to respond to human stimuli.
-They still reduce stress levels and keeps patients focused, as they are fascinating to watch and observe.
+They still reduce stress levels and keep patients focused, as they are fascinating to watch and observe.